-We are excited to be able to continue to deliver an exciting programme of LGBT+ films for you via Queer Vision, the Bristol Pride film festival.
+We were excited to be able to continue to deliver an exciting programme of LGBT+ films for you via Queer Vision, the Bristol Pride film festival.

-The festival will be taking place entirely online and to make this happen we are partnering with the wonderful Encounters Film Festival, who will host Queer Vision on their 2020 online streaming platform.
+The festival took place entirely online, partnering with the wonderful Encounters Film Festival, who hosted us on their streaming platform.

 The Catalyst, Callum Angel | 7 mins